actano/replace-requires/README.md

 * Connect files with target
 * Print all targets that are not of type '.coffee' / '.js'
 * Manually repair

+Only use 'client' if there is also an 'index' file in the folder
+* Check if there are folders with file client.coffee/js but without index.coffee/js
+* In this case: Rename client files to index files
+* Adjust requires

 Do not use dynamic require paths
 * Check if dynamic require path are used